 Obviously, owners would make more money if they paid their employees less.
 This is true of both greedy employers and employers who are not greedy.
-The reason employers do not pay less is that in a free market employers cannot pay much less than the value of the products of an employee’s labor.
-If an employer were to attempt to pay much less than that amount, an employee would likely find another employer willing to pay the value of his or her labor—i.e., the employee on whom the employer makes too much money will soon be working at another company.
+The reason employers do not pay less is that, in a free market, employers cannot pay much less than the value produced by an employee’s labor.
+If an employer were to attempt to pay much less than that amount, the employee would likely find another employer willing to pay the value of her labor—i.e., the employee on whom the employer makes too much money will soon be working at another company.
 This is because an underpaid employee in one company is an opportunity for profit for another company.
 If an employer pays its employees more than their labor is worth, the company must charge more for the products it sells to earn enough profit to stay in business.
-So if companies pay employees substantially more than the value of their labor, their prices will be higher than their competitors’ prices for the same products.
+So, if companies pay employees substantially more than the value of their labor, their prices will be higher than their competitors’ prices for the same products.
 (We all know how that story would end.)